zdravkov/kendo-docs/api/framework/datasource.md

 ### filter `Array|Object`

-The filter(s) which is (are) applied over the items when the data source populates with data.
+The filter(s) which is (are) applied over the data items.
 By default no filter is applied.

 > The data source filters the data items client-side unless the [serverFiltering](#configuration-serverFiltering) option is set to `true`.